We did some refactoring for binary sensors in order to comply with current Home Assistant standards. Please find them below.

 The binary sensor now has an additional

-context_timeout attribute which can be used in order to define the time period in which your clicks should be counted towards the current context (i.e. incrementing the counter variable that you can use in your automations).
+context_timeout attribute which allows to define a time period in which your clicks should be counted towards the current context (i.e. incrementing the counter variable that you can use in your automations).

 For a long time now it was possible to use the automation schema together with binary sensors.
 Due to the way this is integrated and in order to be able to move to config flows (https://github.com/XKNX/xknx/issues/238) in the future we had to refactor this approach.